LaunchCodeEducation/lchs/src/chapters/http/http-at-a-glance.rst

 ================

 While we can get away with knowing only a few details about TCP/IP and DNS, HTTP is a different story.
+We must understand HTTP much more deeply.

 Let's start with a high-level view.

 Requests and Responses
 ----------------------